Madhumitha/WeatherAPI/pseudocode.md

 1. Include Navbar for Weather Dashboard
         (Use Bootstrap for navbar)

+2. Design Template

-2. Include a right section for displaying the following under current weather conditions
+3. Include a right section for displaying the following under current weather conditions
         - City
         - Date
         - Icon image